 But according to Career Trend, salaries for wide load pilot car escorts vary widely from state to state.
 The difference can be up to $20,000 per year!
 They estimate a pilot car driver to earn an average of $56,000 per year, with per mile pay ranging from 41-52 cents.

 The top 10 percent of full-time pilot car escorts earn about $100,00 annually, while the bottom 10 percent make as little as $30,000 per year.

 All said, there is no salary cap for car pilot drivers, especially those who are paid per mile.
 As long as there’s work, you can do as much as you want and earn as much as you can.
 You’ll make money driving around.

 But there is something you should watch out for in your quest to become a pilot car escort because the salary equation can get quite complicated.

 Generally, you’ll be using your personal car for the job.
-That means you will shoulder the burden of repairs, maintenance, and fuel because you will be paying for these expenses out of pocket.
+That means you will shoulder the burden of repairs like flywheel resurfacing or rotor turning, maintenance like an oil change, and fuel because you will be paying for these expenses out of pocket.
 These costs can add up, especially when faced with unforeseen car-related expenses that may call for extensive repairs.

 What should car pilot escorts do?